navdeepkjohal/LRBM-Boost/README.md

 * *train_bk.txt*: the file containing the modes required to learn the rules.
 (To learn how to set the modes, follow [this](https://starling-lab.github.io/software/boostsrl/wiki/basic-modes/) tutorial.)

+BoostSRL assumes that data are contained in files with data structured in predicate-logic format.

+**Positive Examples**